 - nausea or vomiting

 People with strep throat may also develop a rash called scarlet fever.
-The rash is caused by a toxin produced by the GAS bacteria.
-Scarlet fever is generally mild, but will need to be treated with antibiotics to prevent complications, such as rheumatic fever or kidney damage.
+The rash is caused by a toxin GAS bacteria produce.
+Scarlet fever is generally mild.
+Nevertheless, it’ll need to be treated with antibiotics to prevent complications such as rheumatic fever or kidney damage.

 If you receive antibiotic treatment for your strep throat, your illness may only last for one to three days.

-If left untreated, recovery will take longer and you’ll increase your risk for developing complications, such as rheumatic fever.
-Additionally, without treatment, you can still be contagious for several weeks, even after you stop feeling ill.
+If left untreated, recovery will take longer, and your risk for developing complications will increase.
+Additionally, without treatment, you can still be contagious for several weeks, even after you stop feeling sick.

 Follow these tips to help prevent the spread of strep throat:

 - Clean your hands properly and regularly.
 Be sure to use an alcohol-based hand sanitizer or soap and warm water.

 - Clean surfaces in your house if you, or someone in your house, has strep throat.
 Bacteria can survive for short periods of time on household items, such as doorknobs and tabletops.

-- Avoid contact with anyone who has strep throat until they have been on antibiotics for at least 24 hours.
+- Avoid contact with anyone who has strep throat until they’ve been on antibiotics for at least 24 hours.

 - Don’t share food, drinks, or eating utensils with others.
-Additionally, avoid sharing personal items, such as toothbrushes, with others.
+Additionally, avoid sharing personal items, such as toothbrushes.

 - If you have strep, be sure to cover your mouth when you cough or sneeze.
 Carry disposable tissues with you.
 If you don’t have a tissue, sneeze into the crook of your elbow instead of into your hand.

-- If you have strep throat, be aware that you’re contagious as long as you have symptoms, and should stay home from work or school.
-Once you start taking antibiotics, you should stay home until you’ve been taking them for at least 24 hours.
+- If you have strep throat, be aware that you’re contagious as long as you have symptoms, and you should stay home from work or school.
+Once you start taking antibiotics, you should stay home until you’ve been on them for at least 24 hours.